topomate/topomate/docs/source/specs.rst

 Routing protocols options
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-There are optional keys available to customize the routing protocols futher.
+There are optional keys available to further customize the routing protocols.

 bgp
   BGP settings